-This water heater is designed for the purpose of heating potable water by simultaneously reducing building chilling load.
+This water heater is designed for the purpose of heating potable water.
 Its use in an application other than this may shorten its life

 If this water heater is to be used where an uninterrupted hot water supply is necessary for the application or business, then there should be redundancy within the hot water system design.
 This should ensure the continuity of hot water supply in the event that this water heater was to become inoperable for any reason.
 We recommend you provide advice to the system owner about their needs and building backup redundancy into the hot water supply system.